Caulfield Grammar School: Academics

-Victorian Certificate of Education

-Caulfield Grammar School senior students study for the Victorian Certificate of Education (Caulfield Grammar does not offer the International Baccalaureate in the senior school), achieved after graduating from Year 12.
-While the VCE is usually completed over two years, in 2003 Caulfield Grammar began to encourage Year 10 students to take as many as three VCE Unit 1/2 courses usually studied at Year 11.
-This programme is seen as giving students a taste of the VCE a year earlier, thereby giving them a chance to prepare for what is to come; it also allows Year 11 students to undertake Unit 3/4 studies, so that they effectively begin part of their Year 12 course a year earlier, maximising their ATAR scores by studying up to six subjects over this time.

-Year 11 students studying Mandarin may return to China on a two-week language-focused study tour at the Nanjing campus.
-For students studying German, there are places available for exchanges to Germany during the summer holidays.

-Both of Caulfield's campuses ranked in the top 40 schools in Victoria for 2009 results, including the top 30 amongst private schools.
-Caulfield Grammar also has associations with Australian universities which have led to the introduction of annual awards for VCE students at the school.
-One Year 12 graduate from the school is awarded a Collegiate Partnership Scholarship to attend Bond University, a private university in Queensland, with 50% of tuition for an undergraduate degree provided.

 Outdoor education

 The Yarra Junction campus hosts student camps at various year levels: Year 3 students attend for one day, Year 5 students for three days, Year 7 students have one week camps, and Year 8 students have 11-day programmes including a three-day outdoor camping activity.
 At each of the camps involving overnight stays by students, student leaders currently in Years 10 and 11 accompany groups for the duration of their programmes.
 Year 10 and 11 students wishing to act as leaders attend a leadership camp at the campus at the end of the previous school year, and a number are then selected to take part in student camps.
 As part of various camps, students stay in eco-cabins and must monitor their use of both water and electricity.
 Lessons also take place at Wadambawilam and at the campus dairy.

 Student life

-Caulfield Grammar School offers an extracurricular activities programme for students.
-The major components of the programme are sport, music and the arts.